hollaa/Csharp-dev/report.md

 4. MergeSort function is recurssively dividing the array into halves
 5. The first time the MergeSort function runs, in the if statement it checks if there is more than one element in the array and then calculates the middle index.
 The other times, it compares the
 6. After the left and right halves are sorted, the Merge function is called to merge the two sorted halves into a single sorted array
-7. The Merge function creates two temporary arrays so the left and right array can be copied and held there
+7. The Merge function copies the left and right subarrays into temporary arrays
 8. The first while loop is going through the temporary arrays and compares each element from the same index and writes the smaller one to the initial array.
 If they are equal, the element from the left array is written first.
 9. This loop continues until all the elements in one of the temporary arrays have been copied into the original array
 10. The function uses two more while loops to copy any remaining elements in the left or right sub-arrays into the original array